thradams/cake/manual.md

-## Intro
+## Using cake

 Cake works as an extension for MSVC on Windows and as an extension for GCC on Linux.
 This approach makes Cake useful in real and existing programs.

 When applicable, Cake uses the same command line options of MSVC and GCC.

-## Static analyzer
-For static analyzer concepts of ownership and nullable pointers visit  [ownership](ownership.html)
+### Include directories

-## Include directories
+Include directories are specified in `cakeconfig.h` file.

-On Windows, Cake can be used on the command line similarly to MSVC.
-Cake reads the `INCLUDE` variable, the same variable used by MSVC to locate the include directories.

-Additionally, you can run Cake outside the Visual Studio command prompt by placing the file `cakeconfig.h` in the same directory or above the source files, and specifying the directories using #pragma dir.

-If Cake doesn't find `cakeconfig.h` in the local directories, it will try to locate it in the same path as the Cake executable.

-The **-autoconfig** option generates the `cakeconfig.h` automatically on both Windows and Linux.

-On Windows, to manually discover which directories are included, you can run the command:
+On Windows, to manually discover which directories are included, you can run at Visual Studio command prompt the command:

 ```
 echo %INCLUDE%
 ```

-at Visual Studio command prompt.

 To find out what are the directories used by GCC type: